Advanced Imaging Core (AIC) Policies

 Data Storage

-• The AIC is not responsible for the storage of any reaw or processed data/images.
+- The AIC is not responsible for the storage of any raw or processed data/images.
 To preserve space on our server, files may be deleted at any time.
 While the core will endeavor to inform users before purging data, it is expected that users will transfer images to a separate drive immediately after acquisition and/or processing.

 Calendar Reservations/Scheduling

-• Scheduling consultations or service requests, and billing for services are handled through the AIC's iLab page.
-Therefore, all users must gave an iLab acoount.
+- Scheduling consultations or service requests, and billing for services are handled through the AIC's iLab page.
+Therefore, all users must have an iLab account.

-• No lab may book more than 5 hours per day, or 15 hours per week, during regular core operating hours (M-F from 10am to 6pm).
-However, on the day of use, your session may be extended beyond the 5-hour limit if the microscope is not already schedued by another user.
+- No lab may book more than 5 hours per day, or 15 hours per week, during regular core operating hours (M-F from 10am to 6pm).
+However, on the day of use, your session may be extended beyond the 5-hour limit if the microscope is not already scheduled by another user.

-• Users may cancel a confirmed reservation up to 12 hours in advance without incurring a cancellation fee.
-Canceling betweeen 1-12 hours prior to your scheduled time will result in a charge equivalent to 25% of the reserved time.
+- Users may cancel a confirmed reservation up to 12 hours in advance without incurring a cancellation fee.
+Canceling between 1-12 hours prior to your scheduled time will result in a charge equivalent to 25% of the reserved time.

-• Users are expected to be prompt.
+- Users are expected to be prompt.
 If you expect to arrive late to your scheduled time, please let Dr. Escue know that you will be late, however the lab will still be charged for the time reserved.
 "No shows" will also be charged for the full reservation time.
-Please note that repeatedly missing scheduled reservations or consultation appoinments could result in a suspension of user privileges at the discretion of the core manager in consultation with the AIC internal advisory board (IAB).
+Please note that repeatedly missing scheduled reservations or consultation appointments could result in a suspension of user privileges at the discretion of the core manager in consultation with the AIC internal advisory board.

 Training

-• Each individual user must be trained directly by the core manager.
+- Each individual user must be trained directly by the core manager.
 There should be no cross-training of individuals within the same laboratory.
-Violation of training procedures could result in a suspension of user privileges at the discretion of the core manager in consultation with the AIC internal advisory board (IAB).
+Violation of training procedures could result in a suspension of user privileges at the discretion of the core manager in consultation with the AIC internal advisory board.

 Safety Lab Practices